rajwebconsulting/youtube-downloader-api-extension/README.md

 #### Installation
-This package requires Nodejs version 16.13.0+ and lower as 17.0.0 to build the app.
+This package requires Nodejs version 16.13.0 to build the app.

 1. Download the zip file from Github.